-Start the school year on the right foot with an academic planner.
-An academic planner can be a great tool for effectively managing your time, and making the most out of your 2015-2016 academic year.
+With his writing services in place he was ready to start the school year on the right foot.
+Next he needed an academic student planner.
+An academic planner is the perfect tool for effectively managing his time, and making the most out of your 2015-2016 academic year.
 While most schools will give students a planner (normally for a cost) none are as efficient as the “Academic Planner: A Tool For Time Management.”

 Developed by Leslie Josel, academic life coach, professional organizer, founder of Order Out of Chaos® and author of “What’s the Deal With Teens and Time Management?;” Leslie first conceived this planner for her student clients who needed a natural way to visualize their time in order to master it.
 This planner comes in four exciting cover designs, that will match any student’s individual style and taste.